Poster Session Information

 All posters should be oriented horizontally.

-We will provide you with push pins to attach your poster to the display board.
+We will provide you with the means to attach your poster to the display board.

 Elements of Design